cranberryware/cranberry-punch/README.md

-## About Open Attendance
+## About Cranberry Punch
-Open Attendance is an Employee Attendance System.
+Cranberry Punch is an Employee Attendance System.

 ## Installation

 ```
-cd /path/to/open-attendance
+cd /path/to/cranberry-punch
 npm clean-install
 composer install
 ```